-The ongoing charges ratio for the year to 31 December 2023 was 2.50% (2022: 2.50%).
-The ongoing charges ratio has been calculated using The Association of Investment Companies' ("AIC") recommended methodology.
+The ongoing charges ratio for the year to 31 December 2023 was 2.43% (2022: 2.43%).
+The ongoing charges ratio has been calculated using The Association of Investment Companies ("AIC") recommended methodology.
 This figure shows shareholders the total recurring annual operational expenses (including investment management fees charged to capital reserve) as a percentage of the average net assets attributable to shareholders.
-The ongoing charges cap is 2.50%, which has resulted in a saving of £57,000 to shareholders during the year (2022: £41,000).
+The ongoing charges are subject to an annual cap of 3.00%.
+The Directors expect the ongoing charges ratio for the year ahead to be approximately 2.45%.